Mitsukyō Station: Platforms

-Adjacent stations

 History

 Mitsukyō Station was opened on May 12, 1926 as a station of the Jinchū Railway, the predecessor to the current Sagami Railway Main Line.
-The current station building was completed on October, 1986.
+The current station building was completed in October 1986.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 57,806 passengers daily.

 The passenger figures for previous years are as shown below.